RickMoynihan/lein-tools-deps/README.md

 ## Why not use boot instead?

-You certainly can do that, and I won't persuade you not to.
 Boot is arguably a better choice than Leiningen if you need more bespoke build scripting.
 However Leiningen projects because of their declarative constraints tend to be more uniform and familiar.
 Leiningen projects are harder to turn into unique snowflakes, which might be better or